 Genomics Research Initiative

-Culver-Stockton College has been awarded a Science Education Alliance grant from Howard Hughes Medical Institute (HHMI).
-As a member of the Alliance, we will participate in a national experiment in both research and education that revolves around a research course in genomics for freshman students.
-Students will participate in an authentic research experience—integrated into a laboratorycourse—that will result in a significantcontribution to the broader genomics field.
+Culver-Stockton College was awarded a Science Education Alliance grant from the Howard Hughes Medical Institute (HHMI) to create hands-on research opportunities for underclassmen as part of a national experiment in both research and education that will result in a significant contribution to the broader genomics field.

 In the two-semester course, students will:

-- isolate bacterial viruses from our local soil
+- Isolate viruses that infect bacteria from local soil